-Wrexham beat Man Utd but striker Mullin injured
+Wrexham win sees Mullin injured by 'reckless' Man Utd

 The Premier League club's starting line-up also featured the experienced Jonny Evans, who has returned on a short-term deal after leaving Leicester City at the end of last season.

+Mullin scored 46 goals in all competitions as Wrexham ended a 15-year absence from the football league last season.

+But the striker will now miss the start of the campaign following his collision with 23-year-old Bishop, who received a yellow card for the foul.

-Striker Mullin, who scored 46 goals in all competitions as Wrexham ended a 15-year absence from the football league last season, required lengthy treatment before walking off the field with an oxygen mask around his neck early in the first half.
+Mullin required lengthy treatment before walking off the field with an oxygen mask around his neck early in the first half.

+Manager Parkinson expressed his anger after the match: "It is a real blow for us, you can't hide away from that.
+I thought it was a clumsy challenge from the goalkeeper and it should have been a straight red."

+He added: "It was a dangerous challenge and Mulls is our talisman.
+I'm fuming with it, I have to be honest about that.
+It was a clumsy, reckless challenge in a pre-season game.

+Bishop sent an apology to Mullin on Twitter: "Just wanted to share my sincerest apologies to Paul Mullin.
+A complete misjudgement and a genuine accident with no malicious intent at all!

+"Wishing you the speediest recovery and hope to see you back scoring goals as soon as possible!"

-Lee opened the scoring after 29 minutes and Hayden headed in a second seven minutes later - but 19-year-old Spaniard Jurado's side-footed finish halved the deficit.
+Lee opened the scoring after 29 minutes and Hayden headed in a second seven minutes later - but Jurado's side-footed finish halved the deficit.

 United's Gore was dismissed after receiving a straight red for a tackle on Andy Cannon early in the second half, before Dalby headed in Wrexham's third from close range.